A Vision for Gabriola

 Salt Spring Island Natural Cemetery

-The natural cemetery on Salt Spring Island is a for profit business run by Cathy Valentine and Gavin Johnston.
+The natural cemetery on Salt Spring Island (SSINC) is a for profit business run by Cathy Valentine and Gavin Johnston.
 It opened in 2020 and is situated on over 5 hectares of their family farm.
 SSINC offers burials to anyone, regardless of place of residence or connection to the Salt Spring community.
-Interment here is done in natural clearings of the forest and whole body burial plots are sold on a “pre-need” or “at-need” basis.
+Interment here is done in natural clearings of the forest and burial plots are sold on a “pre-need” or “at-need” basis.
 There is a small covered area with a fire pit for gathering, an adjacent washroom and parking.
-Memorialization is at individual graves with etched stones sourced from the property.
-There is a small scattering garden.
+Memorialization is at individual grave sites with etched stones sourced from the property.
+There is a also a small scattering garden.

-The SSINC website has lots of great information on their services and green burial in general including links to many media interviews and print articles about them.
+The SSINC website has great information on their services and green burial in general.
+There are links to many media interviews and print articles about them.